dthul/capture-quick/INSTALL_OSX.md

     $ cmake -DCMAKE_PREFIX_PATH=/Users/dthul/Qt/5.5/clang_64/ ..
     $ make

-You should now a the CaptureQuick application in your `build` folder.
+You should now have the CaptureQuick application in your `build` folder.